CongducPham/LowCostLoRaGw/README.md

 	> make lora_gateway

-If you are using a Raspberry 2:
+If you are using a Raspberry v2 or v3 :

 	> make lora_gateway_pi2